 Supervisors: Dr Stephen Bowden, Dr Rachel Brackenridge, Dr Alex Brasier, Professor Adrian Hartley, Dr Malcolm Hole, Professor John Howell, Professor Andrew Hurst, Professor David Jolley, Dr David Muirhead, Dr Joyce Neilson, Dr Colin North, Dr Nick Schofield, Professor John Underhill, Professor Ian Alsop, Professor Clare Bond, Professor Rob Butler, Dr David Cornwell, Dr Iraklis Giannakis, Dr Amy Gilligan, Professor Dave Healy, Dr Katrin Loer

 Our Funding Database

 View all funding options in our Funding Database.

-The majority of our postgraduate students who graduated in the last five years joined oil companies or oil service companies.
+Our postgraduate students join a range of industries and research institutes in the resource and energy sectors and environmental and Earth consulting.
 Other significant areas of employment are further education (higher degrees) and academic research posts.

 Get in Touch

 Postgraduate Research School - School of Engineering, Geosciences and Natural and Computing Science